Chemotherapy for anal cancer

 - Easy bruising (from a shortage of blood platelets)

-- Feeling very tired (fatigue) or short of breath (from a shortage of red blood cells)
+- Feeling very tired or short of breath (from a shortage of red blood cells)

-Most of the side effects go away when treatment is over.
+Most side effects go away when treatment is over.
 Talk with your doctor or nurse about side effects, as there are often ways to help.
-To learn more, see our document Understanding Chemotherapy: A Guide for Patients and Families.
+To learn more, see our document A Guide to Chemotherapy.